 Your pain is not self-inflicted nor is it your fault, remind yourself of that everyday.

-The next time you start experiencing feelings of guilt, try and practice self-compassion instead.
+The next time you start experiencing feelings of guilt, try to practice self-compassion instead.

 You can write it down every day in a journal, or you can tell yourself whilst you look in the mirror.